ENIXER/JavaChallenge2014/Rule.en.md

 ## Overview of Game

 You are programmer.
-Let's propagandize programming languages and increase the population of the programming languages.
+Let's propagandize programming languages and increase the number of believers of the programming languages.
 Overreach rivals and become the pontiff of programming languages!

 ## Pseudo Code of Game Rule